Raff10/EasyGo/README.md

 # Getting started
 Coding test for job application at EasyGo
+The test was done using the latest version of Cypress (Version 13), Javascirpt and Cucumber BDD tool.
 To run the UI test locally, start by cloning the repo with the following command:

 git clone git@github.com:Raff10/EasyGo.git